Is our housing market about to crash 2024?

 If we study the previous UK real estate bubble and the housing market crashes that followed.
 We may get an idea of how serious the current crisis could get.

 Mr Woolnough, a bond manager at M&G’s, believes house prices went up significantly ahead of the downturn.
-There is a chance they could decline to record lows, worse than seen in previous housing market crashes.
+However, they could decline to record lows, worse than seen in previous housing market crashes.

-Mr Woolnough said: “History suggests that when the UK housing market crashes.
-It tends to fall about 25%-30% from peak to trough in real terms, but given that UK house prices rose about 270% from 1995 to end of 2007, there is a risk that this crash could be worse”.
+Mr Woolnough said: “History suggests that when the UK housing market crashes, it tends to fall about 25%- 30% from peak to trough in real terms, but given that UK house prices rose about 270% from 1995 to the end of 2007, there is a risk that this crash could be worse.”

-Many commercial and residential landlords are wondering, Is our housing market about to crash?
+Many commercial and residential landlords wonder, Is our housing market about to crash?

 How far could UK house prices fall?